 The Amsterdam light festival occurs during December and January so it’s one of the things that you can only do in Winter in Amsterdam.
 During this period the city literally comes to light.
 Dozens of light sculptures are placed along the canals and other parts of Amsterdam.
 These light installations are a feast for the eyes.

 Going on a night boat cruise during this period is almost mandatory, as many of the installations are built to be seen from the canals.
-Plus, the whole experience is a great night out, for families, couples, or group of friends!
+Plus, the whole experience is a great night out, for families, couples, or groups of friends!

 #10 Eat an Oliebollen